nautobot/nautobot-app-version-control/docs/workflows/common_workflows.md

 To review changes in your branch (compared to the starting branch): *Version Control --> Diffs*.

+Use the *diffs* page to review/confirm your changes prior to submitting a pull request (PR) to merge the changes into the main (production) branch.

 The diffs page contains:
 1. A panel on the left hand side with meta data about the PR
 2. A panel on the right hand side with a diff summary for the PR